Aman-2334/LLD/design_patterns/strategy_design_pattern/readme.md

 SUB CLASS_3 -> Class Bike3 inherits Vehicle and needs the off_road drive() function same as Bike2

 ## SOLUTION
-Create a interface drive_capability which has a function drive() Make for any new drive capability make a class which implements drive capability interface ex.
+- Create a interface drive_capability which has a function drive()
+- Make for any new drive capability make a class which implements drive capability interface
+- Example.
-Class Off_road_drive implements drive_capability{}
+  - Class Off_road_drive implements drive_capability{}
-Class Normal_drive implements drive_capability{}
+  - Class Normal_drive implements drive_capability{}

-Create a has-a relationship between the Base Class and drive_capability interface and let the subclass decide which type of drive_capability they want using constructor injection
+- Create a has-a relationship between the Base Class and drive_capability interface and let the subclass decide which type of drive_capability they want using constructor injection